Siedrix/paperpress/README.md

 Then create a directory for you paperpress files.
 It needs the following directories

-- **/articles** this folder will contain all the pages and blog post of the aplication.
+- **/articles** this folder will contain all the blog posts of the aplication.
+- **/pages** this folder will contain all the pages of the aplication.
 - **/layout** this containt the templates for the article and multiple article pages.
 - **/public** this containes all assets particular to paperpress, like css, images, fonts and js.